Riverton in Salt Lake County, Utah — The American Mountains (Southwest)

 Erected 1984 by Jordon River Temple Chapter, Sons of Utah Pioneers.
 (Marker Number 7.)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, Riverton Tithing Yard Hill (within shouting distance of this marker); South Jordan Settlement (approx. 2.8 miles away); Thomas Butterfield (approx. 5 miles away); Fort Herriman (approx. 5.2 miles away); Pioneer Rock Church (approx. 5.3 miles away); Mingo Smelter (approx. 5.3 miles away); Welby (approx. 5.7 miles away); Utah Idaho Sugar Factory (approx. 6.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Riverton Tithing Yard Hill (within shouting distance of this marker); Rockwell Station (approx. 2.7 miles away); South Jordan Settlement (approx. 2.8 miles away); Thomas Butterfield (approx. 5 miles away); Fort Herriman (approx. 5.2 miles away); Pioneer Rock Church (approx. 5.3 miles away); Mingo Smelter (approx. 5.3 miles away); Welby (approx. 5.7 miles away).

 Also see . . .
 The History of Riverton.
 The structure was ready for use in the summer of 1908 and was dedicated on December 20, 1920.
 It was used by the Riverton Ward, which after Bishop Miller was presided over by Bishops Gordon S. Bills (1900-1921) and David Bills (1921-1927), until the ward's division in 1927.
 The old dome church, as it has come to known, continued to be used by the Riverton First Ward until it was torn down in 1940.
 (Submitted on August 26, 2010.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 21, 2010, by Jack Duffy of West Jordan, Utah.
-This page has been viewed 1,971 times since then and 78 times this year.
+It was originally submitted on August 21, 2010, by Jack Duffy of West Jordan, Utah.
+This page has been viewed 2,116 times since then and 49 times this year.
 Photos: 1, 2, 3, 4. submitted on August 21, 2010, by Jack Duffy of West Jordan, Utah.
 5. submitted on August 27, 2010, by Jack Duffy of West Jordan, Utah. • Syd Whittle was the editor who published this page.